by-jp/www.byjp.me/content/photos/instagram/svrgjwekzs4qyqmhoms7npr7dy/index.md

 - from-instagram
 - free
 ---
-Yesterday we visited Alcatraz; it was extremely good, not at all the tourist trap I was somewhat expecting\!
+Yesterday we visited Alcatraz; it was extremely good, not at all the tourist trap I was somewhat expecting!